nielsbasjes/logparser/README-Pig.md

       LOAD 'test.pig' -- Any file as long as it exists USING nl.basjes.pig.input.apachehttpdlog.Loader(
-        '%h %l %u %t "%r" %>s %b "%{Referer}i" "%{User-Agent}i"', 'Fields' ) AS (fields);
+        '%h %l %u %t "%r" %>s %b "%{Referer}i" "%{User-Agent}i"', 'Fields' );

     DUMP Fields;

-This will return a list of all possible fields in a format that is almost a copy-paste away from working code.
+This will return a list of all possible fields in a format that is simply all the possible fields.
+In version 1.6 an option was added to get this output in a copy-paste step away from (almost) working code.

+    Example =
+      LOAD 'test.pig' -- Any file as long as it exists USING nl.basjes.pig.input.apachehttpdlog.Loader(
+        '%h %l %u %t "%r" %>s %b "%{Referer}i" "%{User-Agent}i"', 'Example' );

+    DUMP Example;

 The output of this command looks like this:

     Clicks =